Skip to main content

 1. Use title if the content in my popover is just text.

-2. Use the popover attribute if the content is plain text and also hs like a menu of options.
+2. Use the popover attribute if the content is plain text or a menu of options.

 3. Use <dialog> if you need to force the user to make a decision or block all other interactions on the page.